muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-There is a town in TR called Batman (no meaning in local lang).
+There is a TR town called Batman (no meaning in local lang).
 There is another called Lice.

 Owl is called "Mister Bird", *baykuş*.
 Owls crack me up anyway, the name is even better.